 Approached by the Austrian furniture manufacturer Wildwood,

 to reach a new design-oriented, urban clientele.
-Through target market analysis we created a tailored product that celebrates urban coffee culture: a set of side tables, consisting of a crossed foot construction and a flat wooden plate that serves as a serving tray.
+Through target market analysis we created a tailored product that celebrates urban coffee culture: a set of side tables, consisting of a crossed foot construction and a flat wooden plate that functions as a serving tray.
 When tray is placed on the frame, it self-centers by gravity.

 Thus the user is guided by